Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Introduction

 Since $\AG^+ f$ is, in general, only upper semicontinuous, we have to extend $S(t)$ from continuous to upper semicontinuous functions in order to define the term $S(t)\AG^+ f$, see Subsection~\ref{sec:convex}.
 The equivalence between continuity from above, continuity w.r.t. the mixed topology and upper semi-continuity w.r.t. $\Gamma$-convergence for families of uniformly bounded convex monotone operators is also the key to understand why $\Gamma$-convergence is a suitable choice for the definition of the generator.

-The first main result of this article is a comparison principle, which allows to understand strongly continuous convex monotone semigroups as minimal $\Gamma$-supersolutions to the abstract Cauchy problem $\partial_t u(t)=\AG^+ u(t)$ with $u(0)=f\in\L^S_+$, see Theorem~\ref{thm:comp}.
+The first main result of this article is a comparison principle, which allows to understand strongly continuous convex monotone semigroups as minimal $\Gamma$-supersolutions to the abstract Cauchy problem $\partial_t u(t)=\AG^+ u(t)$ with $u(0)=f\in\LSplus$, see Theorem~\ref{thm:comp}.
 Moreover, strongly continuous convex monotone semigroups are uniquely determined by their upper $\Gamma$-generators defined on their upper Lipschitz sets, see Theorem~\ref{thm:comp2}.
 Under additional assumptions we further show that $\AG f=\Glim_{n\to\infty}\AG f_n$ for suitable approximating sequences $f_n\to f$ such that $(\AG^+ f_n)_{n\in\N}$ is bounded above, see Theorem~\ref{thm:lb}.
-This leads to an explicit description of the upper $\Gamma$-generator if, for smooth functions, the $\Gamma$-generator is given as a convex functional of certain partial derivatives.
+Using regularization by convolution and truncation, we then establish comparison principles for convex monotone semigroups by comparing their generators only on smooth test functions or even smooth test functions with compact support, see Theorem~\ref{thm:conv3} and Theorem~\ref{thm:trunc}.
+This leads to an explicit description of the upper $\Gamma$-generator if, for smooth functions, the $\Gamma$-generator is given as a convex functional of certain partial derivatives, see Theorem~\ref{thm:dist}.
 It was shown in Alvarez et al.~\cite{AGL93} and Biton~\cite{Biton01} that this is the case for typical fully nonlinear second-order PDEs.
 We would also like to remark that our notion of a strongly continuous convex monotone semigroup coincides with the one in Goldys et al.\ \cite{GNR22}, where it is shown that the function $u(t):=S(t)f$ is a viscosity solution of the abstract Cauchy problem $\partial_t u=Au$ with initial condition $u(0)=f$.
 The idea of weakening topological properties of the semigroup is already present in the literature.\ Goldys and Kocan~\cite{GK01}, van Casteren~\cite{vanCasteren11}, Kunze~\cite{Kunze09} and Kraaij~\cite{Kraaij19b} study linear semigroups in strict topologies, see also Kraaij~\cite{Kraaij16} and Yosida~\cite{Yoshida80} for semigroups in locally convex spaces.
+We further discuss this in Remark~\ref{rem:topsemigroup}.
 In addition, equicontinuity in the strict topology is suitable for stability results.
 Kraaij~\cite{Kraaij22} provides convergence results for nonlinear semigroups based on the link between viscosity solutions to HJB equations and pseudo-resolvents and in~\cite{Kraaij19} the author establishes $\Gamma$-convergence of functionals on path-spaces.